 Columbus Park offers a variety of therapeutic groups during both day and evening hours.
 By sharing experiences and supporting one another in change, group therapy helps participants feel less isolated and more engaged.
 Groups are typically comprised of 4-7 participants; topics include body image, coping strategies, DBT skills, and open forum.
 Groups may be structured around age/gender (i.e. college age group, women 40 plus) or diagnosis (i.e. specific groups for Binge Eating Disorder).

 Columbus Park offers a full range of supported dining experiences in both group settings and one-on-one.
 These therapeutic meal experiences are opportunities to work through any struggles that come up around food and/or meal time.
 We can work with you to normalize your eating, increase flexibility and reduce overall distress at mealtime.
 Support is customized to your needs specifically and can include group meals at Columbus Park, restaurant dining, meal selection support, and food shopping support.
+Columbus Park is now also offering a virtual support experience; we can provide support via video as you dine in the comfort of your own home or office.

 Throughout the year, Columbus Park offers periodic Adolescent Intensives for the treatment of anorexia and bulimia in males and females, ages 13-17.
 The program is structured to encourage motivation, compliance and skill acquisition in our teen participants as we guide their parent[s] in taking an active, central role in their recovery process.
 The teen program supports patient participation in school, day camps, summer jobs or other extracurricular activities by providing a comprehensive treatment in the early evening hours.